dockermf/stock-bot/README.md

 # Description
-Uses discord.py-self and python-telegram-bot libraries to get stock from discord server, then parses the contents and re-sends it to telegram group.
+Gets stock from discord server, then parses the contents and re-sends it to telegram group.
+# Dependencies
+Listed in requirements.txt